Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/entando-hub.md

 2. To access your enterprise Hub:
    - Navigate to `Pages` → `Management` in the App Builder
-   - Find `Entando Hub` in the page tree, and click `View Published Page` from its `Actions` drop-down options
+   - Find `Villanova Hub` in the page tree, and click `View Published Page` from its `Actions` drop-down options

 ## Using the Enterprise Hub
 ### The Hub UI
-The enterprise Entando Hub provides a UI where users, entries, and catalogs are managed.
+The enterprise Villanova Hub provides a UI where users, entries, and catalogs are managed.
 Private and public catalogs are also configured there.
 * Administrators create and manage users, categories, and organizations.
 * Authors and managers create and manage the components organized there called Bundle Groups.
 They are assigned varying [levels of access](../../docs/curate/hub-details.md#roles) to perform their tasks.
 * Public or private catalogs can be configured, both [directly accessible from the App Builder](#add-a-catalog-registry).